DataDog/documentation/content/en/observability_pipelines/monitoring/metrics.md

 ## Overview

-Use Observability Pipelines' metrics to create [dashboards][1], [notebooks][2], and [monitors][3] for you specific use case.
+Use metrics from Observability Pipelines to create [dashboards][1], [notebooks][2], and [monitors][3] for your specific use case.
 Use [Metrics Summary][5] to see metadata and tags available for the metrics.
 You can also see which dashboards, notebooks, monitors, and SLOs are using those metrics.
 See [Getting Started with Tags][4] for more information on how to use tags to group metrics by specific pipelines, Workers, and components.

 ## Pipeline metrics